In this post, we’ll detail some of the key benefits of asset management; 16 in total, divided into two sections:

 Or maybe you’ve successfully trained your workforce to faithfully return assets to a designated location so that the next person doesn’t have to waste time hunting for the right resource.
 Congratulations if you’ve managed to achieve this level of organizational enlightenment without the help of asset tracking software, but we’ll get to that!

 As you begin to improve organizational efficiency, so, too, will you make it much easier to budget and plan for both current and future operations.
 Even a basic pen and paper method, like sign-in sheets for critical assets, enables you to more effectively track how and when they are being deployed.

 For example, if you discern that your three widgets are constantly being signed in and out, it’s a safe bet you will need to secure more of them.
 At the other extreme, if these same resources go hours or days between requests, then you may either have just enough or too many.
 And if you have too much of one thing, you can sell off the surplus and fold the profit back into your business.

 There are two levels to this benefit.
 Candidly, you’ll always have an easier time ensuring (and proving) compliance if you happen to be using asset tracking software.
 Generally speaking, computers don’t lie; but we’ll address that point more fully in the asset tracking section below.

-That said, in some cases, you can still use spreadsheets, pen and paper, or other less-sophisticated methods for record-keeping to demonstrate regulatory compliance.
+That said, in some cases, you can still use an asset tracking spreadsheet, pen and paper, or other less-sophisticated methods for recordkeeping to demonstrate regulatory compliance.
 In fact, compliance and accreditation maintenance often drive our customers’ decision to enlist Link Labs in solving their asset tracking challenges.

 Just check whatever guidelines you’re required to follow.
 If you can get away with keeping it simple, then by all means do.